 Transport for Wales

-Transport for Wales operate train services around Wales, including the scenic routes such as the Cambrian, Conwy Valley and Heart of Wales line.
+Transport for Wales operate train services around Wales, including the scenic routes such as the Cambrian, Conwy Valley, North Wales Coast and the Heart of Wales line.

 Take in the scenery of the Cambrian Coast with a day pass which allows passengers to hop on and off from Pwllheli to Aberystwyth and Machynlleth.